Separating Rank Logic from Polynomial Time: Introduction

-Crucially, rank logic can define the isomorphism problem of the so-called CFI graphs or -- for short -- rank logic defines the CFI query.
+Crucially, rank logic defines the isomorphism problem of the so-called CFI graphs.
 These graphs were given by Cai,~Fürer,~and Immerman~\cite{CaiFI1992} to separate \IFPC{} from \PTime{}.
 From a base graph, one obtains a CFI graph by replacing every vertex with a particular gadget and by connecting the gadgets of adjacent vertices.
 A connection between two gadgets can either be straight or twisted.
-CFI graphs with the same parity of twisted connections are isomorphic.
-So for each base graph there is a pair of non-isomorphic CFI graphs.
-CFI graphs implicitly define a linear equation system over $\FF_2$.
-These systems can be used to distinguish the non-isomorphic graphs, because one graph satisfies the system and the other does not.
-This approach can be expressed in rank logic by defining the matrix corresponding to the linear equation system and then checking its rank.
+The essential point of the construction is that two CFI graphs over the same base graph are isomorphic if and only if they have the same parity of twisted connections.
+In particular, for each base graph there is a pair of non-isomorphic CFI graphs.
+The \emph{CFI query} is the task of defining whether the parity of twisted connection of a CFI graph is zero.
+CFI graphs implicitly define a linear equation system over~$\FF_2$, which is solvable if and only if the parity of twists is zero.
+That is, the CFI query is decidable by checking these linear equations systems for solvability.
+Given a CFI graph, the matrix corresponding to the linear equation system is definable in rank logic and, by considering ranks, also whether it is solvable.

-CFI graphs can be generalized to work not only over $\FF_2$ but over other fields $\FF_p$ or even groups (see e.g.~\cite{BerkholzG17,GradelPakusa19,NeuenSchweitzer17}).
-Grädel and Pakusa~\cite{GradelPakusa15} used these graphs to show that extending \IFPC{} by the rank operators $\rk_p$ is not sufficient to capture \PTime{}.
-They show that if the CFI graphs are defined over $\FF_p$ then rank operators $\rk_q$ for another prime $q \neq p$ cannot be used to define the CFI query over $\FF_p$.
-In particular, there is no formula defining the CFI query for all CFI graphs over an arbitrary prime field.
-An alternative variant of rank logic was proposed in~\cite{GradelPakusa15,Holm11,Laubner2011,pakusa2015}.
-It replaces the rank operators $\rk_p$ for fixed fields by a unified rank operator $\rk$, where the formula can define the prime in terms of the structure.
-This second variant of rank logic can define the CFI query over all prime fields.
+The CFI construction is not restricted to the field~$\FF_2$ but can be generalized to other finite fields~$\FF_p$ or even groups (see e.g.~\cite{BerkholzG17,GradelPakusa19,NeuenSchweitzer17}).
+In the case of $\FF_p$, there are $p$ many non-isomorphic CFI graphs for a given base graph.
+Grädel and Pakusa~\cite{GradelPakusa19} used CFI graphs over prime fields to show that extending \IFPC{} by the rank operators~$\rk_p$ is not sufficient to capture \PTime{}.
+If the CFI graphs are defined over~$\FF_p$, then the CFI query over~$\FF_p$ is not definable only using rank operators~$\rk_q$ for other primes $q \neq p$.
+This implies that there is no single formula of this variant of rank logic defining the CFI query for all CFI graphs over an arbitrary prime field.
+An alternative variant of rank logic was proposed in~\cite{GradelPakusa19,Holm11,Laubner2011,pakusa2015}.
+It replaces the rank operators~$\rk_p$ for fixed fields by a \emph{uniform} rank operator~$\rk$, which defines the prime~$p$ using a formula, i.e.,~$p$ depends on the structure on which the formula is evaluated.
+This second variant of rank logic defines the CFI query over all prime fields.